AugustAllYear/Plan-Disease-Detection/README.md

 ## Prerequisites
 - Understand how neural networks work
-- Run a neural network using PyTorch
+- Run a neural network using PyTorch or Keras

 ---